Differences Between Cannabis Concentrates, Oils, and Extracts?

 An Open-loop butane process puts harvested and dried cannabis in a container with butane.
 The butane will blast the waste material from the cannabis, but the butane can create an explosion triggered by a spark or flame.

 A Closed-loop approach reduces the risk of explosion by trapping all the flammable solvents within commercial extraction equipment.
-These processors also recycle the excess and processed butane to protect the processor and environment.
+These processors also recycle the excess and processed butane to protect the processor and the environment.

 • Vacuum purging